tyhopp/basework/README.md

 Find more information on what each build step does in the [build step notes](docs/build-steps.md).

+## Get invovled
+I can only take this project so far by myself.
+If you're excited by the ideas embedded here, please reach out [@doestyhopp](https://twitter.com/doestyhopp) on Twitter or open an issue here with an idea for improvement.

 ## Todos
 - [x] Fix relative paths pointing to target project
 - [x] Connect projects together locally with `npm pack` and `npm i`